-To identify which of our suppliers to survey regarding the source of the 3TG used in our products, we inventoried our products to determine which products were either manufactured or contracted for manufacture by us between January 1, 2019 and December 31, 2019, and if they were intended to enter the stream of commerce.
+To identify which of our suppliers to survey regarding the source of the 3TG used in our products, we inventoried our products to determine which products were either manufactured or contracted for manufacture by us between January 1, 2021 and December 31, 2021, and if they were intended to enter the stream of commerce.
 For all products in scope, we identified and compiled a list of our suppliers (our "in-scope suppliers") from whom we requested information regarding their sourcing of 3TG.

 We requested that such identified in-scope suppliers provide us with information regarding their supply chain using the CMRT from the RMI.
+We also followed up with our own company-developed tools and templates to review CMRT completeness, ensure at least a base minimum of response across all respondents, and identify potential inconsistencies.
 The CMRT included questions about location or mine of origin of the 3TG in the products, and requested in-scope suppliers to make similar efforts to survey their supply chains and report the smelters and location or mine of origin of necessary 3TG.
 We reviewed and monitored responses from our in-scope suppliers and followed up if we identified information to be incomplete or inconsistent with the information we would expect from the supplier.
-We reviewed and monitored responses for completeness and red flags, and took the following actions:
+Our follow-up actions included the following:

-- If an in-scope supplier did not respond, we made at least three attempts to contact the in-scope supplier via email or phone. - If an in-scope supplier had inconsistent or incomplete information, we contacted the supplier to request updated information and provided additional training resources, as necessary.
-This included enforcing our Responsible Supply Chain code of conduct and conflict minerals policy expectations. - We worked with suppliers to improve their responses and commitment to conflict-free sourcing at both company and product levels and sourcing from RMAP conformant smelters. - We also encouraged suppliers to join industry collaborations to further support conflict-free sourcing from the region.
+- If an in-scope supplier did not respond, we initiated a supplier escalation process until a response was received. - If an in-scope supplier had inconsistent or incomplete information, we contacted the supplier and requested updated information, provided additional training resources, and reaffirmed our applicable supplier codes of conduct and conflict minerals policy expectations. - We worked with suppliers to improve their responses and commitment to conflict-free sourcing at both company and product levels and sourcing from RMAP conformant smelters. - We also encouraged suppliers to join industry collaborations to further support conflict-free sourcing.

-We received a high response rate from our in-scope suppliers who provided data to us at either the company or product level.
-We completed our survey of suppliers at the end of February 2020 for the 2019 cycle.
-Some of our in-scope suppliers indicated that they are still in the process of gathering information from their suppliers.
-We continue to work with our in-scope suppliers to ensure that their in-scope suppliers are fully represented.
+We received a 100% response rate from our in-scope suppliers who provided data to us at either the company or product level.
+In-scope suppliers are continuously gathering information from their suppliers and we continue to work with them to ensure that suppliers are fully represented.

-Some in-scope supplier responses indicated that some of the smelters used by them at various levels of our supply chain obtain 3TG from the Covered Countries.
+Some in-scope supplier responses indicated that some smelters used by them at various levels of our supply chain obtain 3TG from the Covered Countries.
 Some in-scope supplier responses also indicated sourcing 3TG from outside of the Covered Countries, from recycled or scrap sources, and/or from unknown origins.
 Based on the results of our supply chain survey and the nature of our supply chain as described in Section 1(C) above, we were unable to verify with certainty the source and chain of custody of all of the 3TG used by our suppliers and in our products.
 We completed due diligence on all smelters reported in our supply chain as described in Section 3 below.